foliant-docs/foliantcontrib.reindexer/README.md

 To learn how to write efficient queries to Reindexer, you may need to refer to its official documentation on topics: [general use](https://github.com/Restream/reindexer/blob/master/readme.md), [fulltext search](https://github.com/Restream/reindexer/blob/master/fulltext.md), [HTTP REST API](https://github.com/Restream/reindexer/blob/master/cpp_src/server/contrib/server.md).

 In the example above, the `indexed_content` field corresponds to the composite index over two fields: `title` and `content` (this index is generated when the namespace is created by the request from the preprocessor).
-[Text of the search query](https://github.com/Restream/reindexer/blob/master/fulltext.md#text-query-format) starts with `@title^3` that means that the `title` field of the composite index has triple weight.
+[Text of the search query](https://github.com/Restream/reindexer/blob/master/fulltext.md#text-query-format) starts with `@title^3,content^1` that means that the `title` field of the composite index has triple priority (i.e. weighting factor of 3), and the `content` field has normal priority (i.e. weight coefficient equals to 1).
 Also the example uses the `snippet()` [select function](https://github.com/Restream/reindexer/blob/master/fulltext.md#using-select-fucntions) to highlight the text that matches the query and to cut off excess.

 If you use self-hosted instance of Reindexer, you may need to configure a proxy to append [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers to HTTP API responses.